whitemike889/try/MLS.Jupyter/ContentFiles/readme.md

-Create a `dotnet` folder in the kernels forlder of you jupyter installation, if using Anaconda3 on windows it is `%localAppData%\Continuum\anaconda3\share\jupyter\kernels`.
+Create a folder called `.NET` in the kernels forlder of you jupyter installation, if using Anaconda3 on windows it is `%localAppData%\Continuum\anaconda3\share\jupyter\kernels`.

 Copy the `kernel.json` file and the two incons there.